 Translation companies and agencies also have their quality certification.
 It is the ISO 17100 and CGSB 131.10 national standard for translation services developed by the Canadian General Standards Board and approved by the Standards Council of Canada.
 Fox Translations was granted the proof of meeting the translation industry highest quality standards by receiving both these professional certifications in September 2019.

 Canada Has Two Official Languages

 In 1867, French and English were clearly established as Canada’s official languages to be used by members of Parliament, the Federal Court, and Quebec’s National Assembly and courts as outlined by the British North America Act.
 Although the Official Languages Act stipulates that citizens can choose to speak the language of their choice, the Federal government must provide services in both English and French.
-This is especially important today because there are more than 200 different spoken languages in Canada.
-The Act ensures that the government can communicate and provide services in both official languages to ensure all citizens can understand their message, and to also guarantee that those languages continue to survive in Canada well into the future.
+This is especially important today because there are more than 200 different languages spoken in Canada.
+The Act ensures that the government can communicate and provide services in both official languages to ensure all citizens can understand its message, and to also guarantee that those languages continue to survive in Canada well into the future.

-Where You Can Find A Certified Translator
+Where Can You Find A Certified Translator